FrancisBanville/ms_interpreting_probabilities/README.md

 interactions between rare species, makes it hard to interpret non-observations of species interactions ecologically [@Catchen2023Missinga].
 Using probabilities instead of yes-no interactions accounts for these observation errors; in that case, only forbidden interactions [@Jordano2003Invarianta; @Olesen2010Missing] would have a probability value of zero [but see @Gonzalez-Varo2016Labilea].
-Many measures have been developed to describe the structure [@Poisot2016Structure] and diversity [@Ohlmann2019DivInd; @GodsoeSpeInt] of probabilistic interactions, which shows the potential of this framework in the study of a variety of ecological phenomena.
+Many measures have been developed to describe the structure [@Poisot2016Structure] and diversity [@Ohlmann2019DivInd; @Godsoe2022SpeInt] of probabilistic interactions, which shows the potential of this framework in the study of a variety of ecological phenomena.

 However, representing species interactions probabilistically can also be challenging.
 Beyond methodological difficulties in estimating these numbers,